cagov/Cron/CovidEquityData/readme.md

 This service retrieves information to power the covid19 equity dashboard.
 It queries snowflake and writes resulting static json files to the cagov/covid-static repo

-### ToDo
+### Approvals

-Right now it writes all data into the /to-review folder.
-This will be used by charts in the staging environment.
-Next phase will open PR to write charts to the location used in production.
-This PR will be merged after stakeholder approval and data integrity checks pass daily.
+Data consumed by charts in staging is written into the /to-review folder.
+A PR is created and merged for these json files.
+A separate PR is created in the /reviewed folder but not merged A slack message is sent to the covid-equity channel with a 5 minute delay to notify people the latest data is available for review in staging and the PR can be approved at will for use in production.
+The delay is meant to give the covid-static repo time to deploy the staging files just merged and for the short CDN cache on files.covid19 to expire.